ARENA INSIDER NEWS WIRE – Portland Thunder Press Release & Arena Insider Report (Bottom Page)

 “We are proud to announce that Mike Hohensee is bringing his 28 years of Arena Football League (AFL) experience to Portland.
 As our head coach, Mike will add a new depth, direction and enthusiasm to our program.
 He has had success at all levels of the game, and that knowledge and experience will bring our young franchise to the next level,” Thunder President Brian Sandy said.

 Hohensee threw the Arena Football League’s first touchdown pass in 1987 and hasn’t left the game since.
-After his career as a player, Hohensee transitioned into a coaching role where his excellence is evidenced by his 20-year longevity.
+After his career as a player, Hohensee transitioned into a coaching role where his excellence is evidenced by his 20-year longevity since he was hired into a new position, and using a police check online to check criminal background before this hire.
 Hohensee is the league’s third-winningest coach of all-time, posting a career 153-147 regular season record and has led teams to 13 playoff appearances, including an ArenaBowl title.
 He is also an inductee in the AFL’s Hall of Fame.

 As a player, Hohensee was an All-America quarterback at Mt.
 San Antonio Junior College before transferring to the University of Minnesota.
 As a Golden Gopher, he earned nods as the team’s MVP and the University’s Athlete of the Year and was inducted into the Minnesota’s M Club Hall of Fame.
 His professional career boasted stints in the NFL (Chicago Bears), Canadian Football League (CFL), United States Football League (USFL) and the AFL.